Frequently Asked Questions

 Q: What is WMIDMUN?

 A: WMIDMUN is the William & Mary Middle School Model United Nations conference.
-It is held annually (traditionally in February) and is run by the William & Mary International Relations Club (WMIRC).
+It is held annually (traditionally in February) and is run by the International Relations Club at William & Mary (IRC @ WM).

 Q: What is Model United Nations?

 A: Model United Nations is an activity in which students, referred to as “delegates,” participate in simulations of various committees, including UN bodies, cabinets, and boards of directors.
 Delegates are assigned positions - country representatives or national leaders - to represent in their committees.
 Delegates will work together to pass either resolutions or directives to address issues outlined in a background guide.
 This is done through both moderated and unmoderated debate throughout the conference.

 Q: What is the dress code for the weekend?

 A: Delegates should wear Western Business Attire.
 Female presenting delegates should wear a suit, dress, or skirt that is at least knee-length, a professional-looking top that may be paired with a blazer, and flats, reasonable high heels, or other dress shoes.
 Male presenting delegates should wear a suit that includes a coat and tie, and loafers or other dress shoes.

 A: WMIDMUN delegates are middle school-aged students who attend with adult sponsors.

 Q: When is the last day to reserve hotel rooms?

 A: Coming Soon…

 Q: What are meal tickets?